History of Chris Paul in Timeline

 2013: NBA All-Star Game MVP Award

-2013: Ranked third-best player in the league
+2013: Ranked Third-Best Player in the League

 In 2013, Chris Paul was ranked as the third-best player in the league by ESPN and Sports Illustrated.

-2013: Contract Re-signing with Clippers
+2013: Re-signed with the Clippers

-Prior to the start of the 2013-14 season, Chris Paul re-signed with the Clippers for five years, on a contract worth approximately $107 million.
+Prior to the start of the 2013–14 season, Chris Paul re-signed with the Clippers for five years on a contract worth approximately $107 million.

-2014: Key Figure in Banning Donald Sterling
+2014: Key Figure in Banning Clippers Owner Donald Sterling

-2014: Played in All 82 Games
+2014: Played All 82 Games

-In the 2014-15 season, Chris Paul played in all 82 games for the first time in his career, averaging 19.1 points and a league-high 10.2 assists per game.
+In 2014–15, Chris Paul played in all 82 games for the first time in his career.

-2015: Led the NBA in assists
+2015: Led NBA in Assists

 In 2015, Chris Paul led the NBA in assists.

-2015: Led Clippers on Ten-Game Winning Streak
+2015: Led Clippers on Winning Streak

 In January of the 2015–16 season, Chris Paul led the Clippers on a ten-game winning streak despite missing Griffin and Jordan at various points due to injury.

-2016: All-NBA and All-Defensive Honors
+2016: All-NBA honors

-In 2016, Chris Paul earned All-NBA honors and All-Defensive honors.
+In 2016, Chris Paul earned All-NBA honors.

 June 28, 2017: Traded to the Houston Rockets

-2017: Rockets Debut
+2017: Debuted for the Rockets

-2017: All-Defensive Honors
+2017: All-Defensive honors

-In 2017, Chris Paul received All-Defensive honors.
+In 2017, Chris Paul earned All-Defensive honors.

-2017: Trade to the Houston Rockets
+2017: Traded to the Houston Rockets

 January 26, 2018: Season-High 38 Points